dalleng/til/ssh/2021-12-16-ssh-agent-forwarding.md

 `ssh-add ~/.ssh/id_rsa`

-on macOS it is advised to use `-K` to save it on the Keychain, otherwise this settings isn't persisted through reboots.
+on macOS it is advised to use `-K` to save it on the Keychain, otherwise this setting isn't persisted through reboots.

 ### Allow forwarding in your client's config.